qwinsi/cc-converter/README.md

 ## Features

 - Real-time conversion as you type.
-- Translation of regional vocabulary (e.g. "軟體" -> "软件").
+- Translation of regional vocabulary (e.g. "軟體" -> "软件", "網路" -> "网络").
 The vocabulary table in OpenCC is used.
 The "Phrase" option should be checked to enable this feature.

 ## TODO